photo by Dan Norman

-Currently the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival.
-Alongside Angel Desai and Grace Zandarski, she is a co-Artistic Director of The Actor's Center in NYC, for the 3rd year in a row.
-Lisa is also a recent co-President of the League of Professional Theatre Women, on the Artistic Advisory Council of Epic Theatre Ensemble, on the Advisory Board of the Detroit Public Theatre, a Usual Suspect with New York Theatre Workshop, an Artistic Affiliate and Audrey Fellow with New Georges, a Drama League alum, a fox Fellow alum and a member of the National Theater Conference.
-She also studied with the legendary Joseph Chaikin.
+Previously the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival and was in the process of producing the 5th Festival in March 2020, when it was canceled due to COVID-19 .
+Alongside Angel Desai and Grace Zandarski, Lisa was a co-Artistic Director of The Actor's Center in NYC for the three years.
+She is also a recent co-President of the League of Professional Theatre Women, is on the Artistic Advisory Council of Epic Theatre Ensemble, on the Advisory Boards of Houses on the Moon and the Detroit Public Theatre, a Usual Suspect with New York Theatre Workshop, an Artistic Affiliate and Audrey Fellow with New Georges, a Drama League alum, a fox Fellow alum and a member of the National Theater Conference.
 Lisa received her MFA from NYU's Graduate Acting Program and was subsequently invited by mentor and teacher Zelda Fichandler to be part of the inaugural year of NYU's Directing program for alumni of the MFA Acting program.
+She also studied with the legendary Joseph Chaikin in his workshop for actors and directors.

-Lisa's guiding principle is 'helping people access their voices in creative ways on a global scale.'
-She loves developing and directing new plays, reinventing the classics, and is a fierce advocate for women.
-She tends to be drawn to intimate stories about people who are discovering their voices and have big things to say.
-In her coaching work, Lisa focuses on helping people connect their body, voice, mind and spirit through a series of playful explorations and practical methodologies to help present themselves in the most authentic way possible.
+Lisa's guiding principle is 'helping people access their voices in creative ways on a global scale'.
+She is drawn to intimate and healing stories about people who are discovering their voices and have profound things to say.
+She has a passion for developing and directing new plays, reinventing the classics, and is a fierce advocate for womenx and queer stories and storytellers.
+In her coaching work, Lisa focuses on helping people connect their body, voice, mind and spirit through a series of playful explorations and practical methodologies to help present themselves in the most grounded, embodied and authentic way possible.

-Some favorite recent directing work: Cat on a Hot Tin Roof at Kansas City Repertory Theatre, Amber Waves by James Still at Indiana Repertory Theatre, In My Chair, written and performed by Eva DeVirgilis at Virginia Repertory Theatre/Cadence Theatre, WIld Abandon, written and performed by Leenya Rideout at the Irish Repertory Theatre, Sooner/Later by Allyson Currin at Cincinnati Playhouse, Confederates by Suzanne Bradbeer at Theatreworks (nominated for 8 Bay Area Critics Circle Awards), Ropes by Mexican playwright Barbara Colio at Two River Theater, The Harassment of Iris Malloy by Zak Berkman and Dear Elizabeth by Sarah Ruhl for People’s Light (starring Rinde Eckert & Ellen McLaughlin, and with music composed by Rinde Eckert), Cat on a Hot Tin Roof for Chautauqua Theater Company (starring Candy Buckley & Harris Yulin), and Penelope by Ellen McLaughlin & composer Sarah Kirkland Snider.
+Some favorite recent directing work: Steel Magnolias at The Guthrie Theatre; Fun Home and Cat on a Hot Tin Roof at Kansas City Repertory Theatre; Amber Waves by James Still at Indiana Repertory Theatre; In My Chair, written and performed by Eva DeVirgilis at Virginia Repertory Theatre/Cadence Theatre; WIld Abandon, written and performed by Leenya Rideout at the Irish Repertory Theatre; Sooner/Later by Allyson Currin at Cincinnati Playhouse; and Confederates by Suzanne Bradbeer at Theatreworks (nominated for 8 Bay Area Critics Circle Awards).

 Along with composer Kim Sherman and librettist Margaret Vandenburg, Lisa has been developing a new music-theater piece about Ada Byron (Ada), Lord Byron's daughter (who developed the prototype of modern computer language in the early 1830's), which was presented as a part of the Center for Contemporary Opera’s Development Series.
 For more info about the development of the piece, click here.